-- I On the Home toolbar, click Import. - 2 In the Settings window for Import, locate the Import section. - 3 Click Browse. - 4 Browse to the model's Application Libraries folder and double-click the file c6_vertebra.stl.

-5 Click Import.
+- I In the Home toolbar, click Import. - 2 In the Settings window for Import, locate the Import section. - 3 Click Browse. - 4 Browse to the model's Application Libraries folder and double-click the file c6 vertebra.stl. - 5 In the Defect removal factor text field, type 1.5.
+In this case, we increase the Defect removal factor to remove more triangulation artifacts. - 6 Click Import.

 The import of an STL file consists of three steps: the import of the surface mesh from the file, the generation of a surface geometry from the imported mesh, and finally the creation of a solid object.
 After the import is complete the geometry appears on the screen.
-According to the information in the Messages window a solid object could be created from the mesh.
+According to the information in the Messages window a solid object could be created from the mesh